wlperry/umd_biostats/ecostats_homework/04_03_homework_nonparametric.html.md

 format:
   html:
     output-file: "07_03_homework_non_parametric_t_testhtml.html"
-  typst:
+  docx:
-    output-file: "04_homework_nonparametric_t_test.pdf"
+    output-file: "04_homework_nonparametric_t_test.docx"
 ---

 # Background

 This assignment is based on Graham & Angilletta (2022) *"Distinguishing between unreliability and dishonesty: A comparative study of aggressive communication in crayfish"* published in Functional Ecology.

 The study investigates whether claw size serves as an honest or dishonest signal of fighting ability in crayfish.
 The researchers compared claw strength between:

 -   **Stream-dwelling species** (tertiary burrowers: *Cambarus carinirostris*, *C. robustus*, *Faxonius obscurus*)
     -   aggressive species that fight frequently and may use claws for signaling
 -   **Burrowing species** (primary burrowers: *Cambarus dubius*, *C. monongalensis*, *Lacunicambus thomai*)
     -   docile species that construct burrows and do not fight or signal with claws

 ## Learning Objectives